kenny-goh/synthetic-monitor/README.md

 # synthetic-monitor

-A simple tool for synthetic monitoring using YAML files to orchestrate the tests.
-The main advantage of this approach is that you don't need to code custom scripts to run synthetic tests, instead you describe the tests declaratively using simple to understand YAML and let the synthetic-monitor engine do the heavy lifting.
+A simple tool for executing synthetic monitoring on websites or webservices.
+The main benefit of this tool is that api or simulated transactions can be declared using simple YAML language rather than code.

-The synthetic-monitor tests currently supports the following:
+The synthetic-monitor tests currently supports the following functionalities:
 - Can be invoked via scheduler, directly via API or the web-based front end
 - Tests can be loaded from files, and can be managed via API or the web-based frontend
 - Each synthetic-monitor test can have one or more synthentic test actions
-- The following test actions are planned to be supported
+- The following test action is supported:
-  - API action (GET, POST, PUSH, DELETE)
+  - API action
-  - SQL action (SQL query on JDBC compliant databases)
+     - GET
+     - POST
+     - PUSH
-  - Puppeteer action
+     - DELETE

 ![Overview screen](screenshot1.png)